What to Do If Your Health Insurance Claim Is Denied

 • Your right to appeal and the deadline to do so

-💡 Tip: Insurance companies are legally required to explain the reason for denial—but you may need to dig into the policy language.
+Tip: Insurance companies must explain the reason for denial—but you may need to dig into the policy language.

-🔍 Step 2: Understand the Reason for Denial
+Step 2: Understand the Reason for the Denied Health Insurance Claim

 • The provider was out of network